the ten most anticipated films of cannes | read | i-D

 Okja

 South Korean director Bong Joon-ho teamed up with British author Jon Ronson and Netflix for this creature-feature about a hitherto unknown animal that a young girl must protect from corporate bad guys.
-From the director of the excellent cult thriller Snowpiercer, this is likely to be anything but straightforward kids fare though, with Tilda Swinton on board as the Okja's scientist inventor.
-This will be one of the first films from Cannes the rest of us can catch when it debuts 28 June on Netflix.
+From the director of the excellent cult thriller Snowpiercer, this is likely to be anything but straightforward kids fare, with Tilda Swinton on board as the Okja's scientist inventor.
+This will be one of the first films from Cannes the rest of us can catch when it debuts on Netflix June 28.

 Good Time